 Taste your smoothie to make sure you have added enough sweetener to match your tastebuds.
 You can always add a little bit more sweetener to your smoothie and mix it up again.

-Breakfast smoothie recipes
+Keto breakfast smoothie recipes

 Both are made with coconut milk or coconut cream and are the perfect way to start your day when you start your low-carb diet.

-Keto Chocolate Peanut Butter Smoothie
+Keto Chocolate Peanut Butter Smoothie Recipe

 - Add all ingredients together in a blender.